John Devereux (politician): Politics

 Devereux served out the rest of his term, from 1994 until 1996, as an independent Senator.

+On 7 February 1996, Devereux resigned from the Senate in order to contest the 1996 Tasmanian state election as an independent.
+He was an unsuccessful candidate for the Tasmanian House of Assembly seat of Franklin.

+Personal life

 He lives in Tasmania with his wife Glynis.
 His three children, all married, also live in Tasmania.
-He is currently the CEO of the Tasmanian Pacing Club.
+He was previously the CEO of the Tasmanian Pacing Club.